A Complete Guide to Lump Sum Lifetime Mortgages

 - If you need to release more equity, you might need to consider going through another application process

 - It can affect your entitlement to means-tested benefits

-How Much Can You Borrow With a Lump-Sum Equity Release Plan?
+How Much Can You Borrow With a Lump Sum Equity Release Plan?

 In essence, the older you are, the more substantial the amount of tax-free cash you can release.

-If, however, in the future, you decide to borrow more money, your lender will consider the terms of your plan and possibly offer you more cash.
+If, however, in the future, you decide to borrow more money, your lender will consider the terms of your policy and possibly offer you more cash.
 He/she will, however, need to make fresh calculations to find out if any additional funds are available.